These Hybrid Watches Combine Mechanical Craftsmanship with Quartz Sensibility

 These early mechanical quartz (mecha-quartz) hybrid movements were used in a variety of luxury watches during the late ’80s and throughout the’90s.
 Frédéric Piguet’s mecha-quartz movements powered a variety of watches from Breitling, Omega, Chopard and Bulgari.
 Jaeger-LeCoultre’s mecha-quartz movements ended up in some Jaeger-LeCoultre chronographs, but were more commonly used in IWC and Porsche Design watches.
 The original Swiss mecha-quartz watches never really caught on, fading into obscurity in the early 2000s.

 The original mecha-quartz may have made a small and somewhat strange footprint on watchmaking history, but Seiko has recently brought back its own version of the hybrid movement, which is used in a number of affordable chronographs from the brand.
-What’s more, Seiko has made a version of the mecha-quartz available to independent, boutique watch startups for use in their own chronograph watches.
+What’s more, Seiko has made a version of the mecha-quartz available to independent, boutique watch startups for use in their own chronographs.
+Here are some of our favorite mecha-quartz watches:

 Using a Seiko-exclusive version of the mecha-quartz movement dubbed 6T63, the Seiko SSB series is made up of the brand’s ultra-affordable chronograph watches.
 The movement is encased in a 40mm stainless steel case that features a tachymeter scale and water resistance up to 100 meters.
 Coming in at well under $200, the SSB series Seikos are a fantastic first chronograph for your collection.